StackVista/stackstate-docs/use/logs/k8sTs-explore-logs.md

 ---
-description: StackState v6.0
+description: Rancher Observability v6.0
 ---

 # Explore logs

 ## Navigate to Logs

-You can explore the container logs of any Kubernetes environment that is configured with log shipping through the StackState UI.
+You can explore the container logs of any Kubernetes environment that is configured with log shipping through the Rancher Observability UI.
 This can be done by drilling down to `pod` level through any of the provided paradigms (Services, Deployments, Stateful Sets, Daemon Sets, etc.) from the Kubernetes menu on the left

 ![Kubernetes Paradigms Menu](../../.gitbook/assets/k8s/k8s-menu.png)